 With this development, researchers once again note that further studies and clinical trials are necessary to confirm the initial observations.

-The Good Stuff for the Mind and Body
+How terpenes affect the brain- The Good Stuff for the Mind and Body

 In addition to their beneficial effects on the human body, terpenes are associated with boosting emotional wellbeing and brain function.
 Pinene, for instance, exhibits mood-elevating properties while linalool and myrcene produce a soothing effect.
 Meanwhile, caryophyllene and limonene have been shown to aid in memory retention.